johnshields/GoodVibrations-MR-Game/README.md

 # Controls
 ### Voice commands for Main Menu
+* Follow each command with "game"
     * Start, Play, Begin or Continue
     * Exit, Quit or Close

 ### Voice commands for Dog Movement
+* Follow each command with "dog"
     * Walk, Go, Stroll or Wander
     * Run, Jog or Dash
     * Idle, Yield, Stop or Halt
 * Turn the Dog using the mouse
+* Use the Space Bar to Jump

 ***
 ###### END OF README